nicklockwood/layout/README.md

 		self.layoutNode.state = ["isSelected": true]
 	}

 Note that you can used both constants and state in the same Layout.
-If a state variable has the same name as a constant, the state variable takese precedence.
+If a state variable has the same name as a constant, the state variable takes precedence.

 Although state can be updated dynamically, all state properties must be given default values when the `LayoutNode` is first initialized.
 Adding or removing state properties later on is not permitted.